Extracting and Combining Abilities For Building Multi-lingual Ability-enhanced Large Language Models: Approach

 \subsection{Ability-related Weights Extraction}

-In this part, we aim to locate and learn ability-related parameter weights within an LLM, to enable efficient transferring of the ability into other LLMs.
-Concretely, it consists of two major steps, \ie key neurons locating and ability-related parameter weights learning, which are detailed in the following.
+In this part, we aim to locate and learn ability-related parameter weights within an LLM, to enable efficient combining of the ability into other LLMs.
+Concretely, it consists of two major steps, \ie key neurons locating and ability-related parameter weights learning.

-\paratitle{Locating the Key Neurons.} The gradient of each neuron in LLMs can be utilized to estimate its correlation degree with specific task ability~\cite{}, we select those with high gradient values as key neurons.
-To this end, we first use a small amount of ability-related corpus $\mathcal{C}_{L_0,A_i}'$ to continually pre-train the LLM.
+\paratitle{Locating the Key Neurons.} The gradient of each neuron in LLMs can be utilized to estimate its correlation degree with specific task ability~\cite{Pruthi-nips-2020-Estimating,allo,less}, we select those with high gradient values as key neurons.
+To this end, we first use the ability-related corpus $\mathcal{C}_{L_0,A_i}'$, which denotes a subset of the original dataset $\mathcal{C}_{L_0,A_i}$, to continually pre-train the LLM, as sampling a small amount to train the model can be also applied to reduce the computation consumption.
 During training, the LLM learns the language modeling task and each neuron is updated by the gradients associated by the training instances.
 Due to the high cost of calculating the accumulation of gradient at each training step, we calculate the value changes of the LLM neurons before and after the training process to approximate the importance.
 Formally, the importance function $I(A_i, \theta_j)$ of neurons can be computed as:

-where $d_k$ denotes the $k$-th instance of training corpus $\mathcal{C}_{L_0,A_i}'$ and $\tilde{\theta}_j$ denote the value of the $j$-th neuron of LLM after training, respectively.
-Based on it, we rank all neurons according to their importance scores, and then select the top $k_1\%$ ones into the set $\mathcal{N}_{A_i}$ as the key neurons.
+where $d_k$ denotes the $k$-th instance of training corpus $\mathcal{C}_{L_0,A_i}'$ and $\tilde{\theta}_j$ denote the value of the $j$-th neuron of LLM after training, respectively. {Based on it and inspired by previous work~\citep{ties_merging}, we rank all neurons according to their importance scores, and then select the top $k_1\%$ ones into the set $\mathcal{N}_{A_i}$ as the key neurons.} Note that the trained model is only used for identifying the key neurons and is not used as the backbone for subsequent training processes.